The following is a guide to navigating APMdigest and finding content.

 The latest list of Industry News posts is towards the top of the right column on the home page, under the APM Academy links.
 A complete list of Industry News can still be found on the Industry News page, accessible under the "News" tab on the top nav bar.

-A list called "The Latest" can be found on most pages in the center, under the main content of that page.
-For example, it can be found under most features and blogs.
+A list called "The Latest" can be found on many pages, either in the center under the main content of that page, or on the bottom of the left column.
 The Latest includes the most recent features and blogs (BSM Blog and Vendor Forum) that have posted to APMdigest.
 The Latest does not include new Industry News, White Papers, Webinars, Free Tools, Editor Blogs or any new content posted to the APM Buyers Guide.

-APMdigest provides "Hot Topics" pages including every feature and blog posted on APMdigest about that particular topic.
+APMdigest provides "Hot Topics" pages that include every feature and blog posted on APMdigest about that particular topic.
 Industry news, webinars, white papers and free tools are not listed on the Hot Topics pages.

 Links to all the Hot Topics can be found on every page, at the bottom of the right column.